 How VoIP Phone Systems Work

-VoIP works by converting a voice signal into digital data that is transmitted over an internet connection instead of wiring supplied by your local phone company.
-If you’ve ever used the audio versions of apps like Google Voice, Facebook Messenger, WhatsApp, and Skype, then you’re already familiar with how VoIP works.
+In basic terms, VoIP technology works by converting a voice signal into digital data that is transmitted over an internet connection instead of the copper wire network that has been used for more than a century.
+The signal can either be sent to another internet-based service, or it can be converted to the public switched telephone network (PSTN).
+If you’ve ever used the audio versions of apps like Google Voice, Facebook Messenger, WhatsApp, and Skype, then you’ve already implemented VoIP technology.

-Digital voice data automatically converts to a regular signal when calling a regular telephone, so VoIP calls can be made to any phone number, including mobile devices, local, and long distance numbers.
-However, some providers charge an additional fee for international calling, so it’s important to know your plan limitations before placing a call.
+Digital voice data automatically converts to a regular signal when calling a regular telephone, so VoIP calls can be made to any phone number, including those on smartphones, landlines, and other internet-based phone services.
+With that in mind, most providers charge an additional per-minute rate for international calling.
+Apart from that, VoIP systems work in a very similar fashion to most other business phone systems.

 - VoIP phone